moloned/cto_maverick/_posts/2020-01-17-first-post.md

 ## Why this is a big deal

+Binary networks are not a new idea and in some ways are almost as old as computing itself

+Alan Turing proposed the use evolution to “train” a particular type of neural network he called a “B-type unorganised machine” in 1948

 The challenge until now has that while BNNs are very attractive from a power/area/cost/frequency perspective this big challenge was the degradation in network accuracy

 As we all know network accuracy is key to being able to deploy a product or service based upon it as 50% accuracy means you might as well flip a coin as pay heed to the output of your deep network